England and Wales Cricket Board

-The England and Wales Cricket Board often shortened as ECB is the national governing body of cricket in England and Wales.
+The England and Wales Cricket Board (abbreviated as ECB) is the national governing body of cricket in England and Wales.
 It was formed on 1 January 1997 as a single governing body to combine the roles formerly fulfilled by the Test and County Cricket Board, the National Cricket Association and the Cricket Council.
 In April 1998 the Women's Cricket Association was integrated into the organisation.
 The ECB's head offices are at Lord's Cricket Ground in north-west London.

 The board oversees all levels of cricket in England and Wales, including the national teams: England Men (Test, One Day International and T20I), England Women, England Lions (Men's second tier), Physical Disability, Learning Disability, Visually Impaired, and Deaf.

 Although the organisation is the England and Wales Cricket Board, it is referred to as the ECB, as a result of a decision by those overseeing the transition from the previous bodies.

+The ECB and The Hundred Board agreed an emergency clause allowing gambling firms to sponsor teams in the 2026 season after eight teams had failed to secure non-gambling sponsorships.